 If carmustine is delivered through a wafer, side effects may include seizures, brain swelling, and infection within the brain cavity.

-PCV Drug Regimen: PCV is an abbreviation for a chemotherapy regimen that combines procarbazine (Matulane), lomustine (Ceenu, CCNU), and vincristine (Oncovin, generic).
+PCV is an abbreviation for a chemotherapy regimen that combines procarbazine (Matulane), lomustine (CeeNU, CCNU), and vincristine (Oncovin, generic).
 PCV is commonly used to treat oligodendrogliomas and mixed oligoastrocytomas.
 The regimen has shown good results following radiation in treating people with low-grade gliomas.
 The drugs may be used alone or in other combinations.

 Procarbazine and lomustine are taken by mouth.
 Vincristine is given by either injection or IV.
 These drugs can cause significant side effects, including a drop in blood cell counts, nausea and vomiting, constipation, fatigue, and mouth sores.
 Procarbazine can cause high blood pressure when taken with foods high in tyramine.
 Foods to avoid include: